cmaureir/progra-alma/lectures/week2/lecture6.rst

        >>> t.tm_year
        2011

-   The program must note if the birthday occurred or does not happened in this year.
+   The program must consider if the birthday occurred or does not happened in this year.

    .. _time: http://docs.python.org/library/time.html